naimul011/Lost/README.md

-T T C G T G G T A C T G
+A G T C G G A T A T T C